 More Delicious Winter Squash Recipes to Try:

-- 30 Minute Butternut Squash Chili
+- The whole family will love this mild 30 Minute Butternut Squash Chili recipe.

-- Crispy Gluten Free Delicata Squash Fritters
+- These crispy Gluten Free Delicata Squash Fritters make a great appetizer.

 - 14 ounces butternut squash puree, (I used a canned organic butternut squash puree)